JuliaQUBO/QUBOTools.jl/docs/src/manual/6-solutions.md

 ### Origin

-When used, `"origin"` field is a string referring to the method used for solving the problem, which could be the name a cloud platform or even hardware identification details.
+When used, the `"origin"` field is a string referring to the method used for solving the problem, which could be the name of a cloud platform or even hardware identification details.